koraytugay/koraytugay.github.io/content/various/maven.md

 - The packaging of the parent pom is of type `pom`.
 - Each submodule lives in the directory found in `module` element.
 - Parent POM is the perfect place for declaring dependency management, shared dependencies or plug-in versions.
 - When Maven is executed against a project with submodules, Maven first loads the parent POM and locates all of the submodules.
 All of the modules are put in something called the __Reactor__.
-Reactor takes care of ordering components to ensure that interdependent modules are compilet and installed in the proper order.
+Reactor takes care of ordering components to ensure that interdependent modules are compiled and installed in the proper order.
   - Once the Reactor figures out the order in which projects must be built, Maven then executes the specified goals for every module in a multi-module build.

 ## Random Notes